-Leaf blowers are a great yard tool year-round
+Leaf blowers are a versatile yard tool

 Leaf blowers depend on airflow to move leaves and other debris.
 Manufacturers measure airflow using miles per hour (mph) or cubic feet per minute (cfm).
-The airflow of the models in our report range from just over 100 mph to more than 230 mph, and from less than 100 cfm to nearly 500 cfm.
+The airflow of the models in our report range from just over 100 mph to more than 230 mph, and from less than 100 cfm to as much as 1,000 cfm.
 Keep in mind, however, that higher airflow doesn't necessarily mean more power.
 After testing eight leaf blowers, Popular Mechanics reports that the manufacturer rating "for airspeed and volume is an unreliable gauge of effectiveness -- some of the least air-worthy were the most trustworthy."
 For this reason, it's essential to consider reliable reviews before making a purchase.

 Some leaf blowers include a conversion kit that enables the model to vacuum, finely mulch and collect debris in a bag.
 A built-in impeller minces leaves and other detritus into smaller bits, which are then compressed for easy composting or disposal.
 For most blowers, the ability to suck up leaves is a secondary function, so performance rarely matches their sweeping and loosening abilities.
 Owners often use the vacuum feature for decks when they don't want to send pet hair and debris flying into the yard.